bridgecrew-perf4/terraform-ipsec/README.md

 - Running a `terraform init` will appropriately  initialize the *main* directory taking into account the call to the Terraform modules in the *fortigate* directory.

-2. Run `terraform plan`
+1. Run `terraform plan`

 - Variable values can be specified in a number of ways
   - In files `.tf`, `.tfvars`, `.auto.tfvars`
-  - On the commandline using `-var`
+  - On the command line using `-var`
     - `terraform plan -var "fortigate_ip_or_fqdn=192.168.20.99"`
-  - On the commandline referenceing a variables files `-var-file`
+  - On the command line referencing a variables files `-var-file`
     - `terraform plan -var-file my_vars.cfg`

-3. Run `terraform apply`
+1. Run `terraform apply`

 To remove resources with Terraform